Alexander of Hales: Works

 Alexander is known for reflecting the works of several other Middle Age thinkers, especially those of Anselm of Canterbury and Augustine of Hippo.
 He was also known to quote thinkers such as Bernard of Clairvaux and Richard of Saint-Victor.
 He differs from those in his genre as he is known to reflect his own interests and those of his generation.
 When using the works of his authorities, Alexander does not only review their reasoning but also gives conclusions, expands on them, and offers his agreements and disagreement with them.
-He was also different in that he appeals to pre-Lombardian figures, and in his use of Anselm of Canterbury and Bernard of Clairvaux, whose works were not cited as frequently by other 12th-century scholastics.
+He also differed in that he appealed to pre-Lombardian figures, and by referencing Anselm of Canterbury and Bernard of Clairvaux, whose works were not cited as frequently by other 12th-century scholastics.
 Aristotle is also quite frequently quoted in Alexander's works.
 Alexander was fascinated by the Pseudo-Dionysian hierarchy of angels and in how their nature can be understood, given Aristotelian metaphysics.

 Among the doctrines which were specially developed and, so to speak, fixed by Alexander of Hales, are the thesaurus supererogationis perfectorum (treasury of supererogatory merits) and the character indelibilis (sacramental character) of baptism, confirmation, and ordination.
 That doctrine had been written about much earlier by Augustine and was eventually defined a dogma by the Council of Trent.
 He also posed an important question about the cause of the Incarnation: would Christ have been incarnated if humanity had never sinned?
 The question eventually became the focal point for a philosophical issue (the theory of possible worlds) and a theological topic on the distinction between God's absolute power (potentia absoluta) and His ordained power (potentia ordinata).